It wasn’t long ago that nobody used the phrase “content marketing.”

 Woodward himself struggled at first and found limited success running traditional advertisements.

-Then he sent an army of salesmen out to distribute free recipe books like this one:
+Then he sent an army of salesmen out to distribute free recipe books.

 Woodward’s company gave away more than 15 million of these free recipe books.